MusaadTech/PowerShell-7-Plus/README.md

 - **Offline Access**: All themes are stored locally for use without an internet connection

 ### **System Integration**
-- **Windows Terminal Support**: Automatically configures PowerShell 7 as the default profile
+- **Windows Terminal Integration**: Installs and configures PowerShell 7 for use in Windows Terminal.
+User retain full control—set PowerShell 7 as your default profile in Windows Terminal settings whenever you prefer.
 - **File Association**: Sets PowerShell 7 as the default for `.ps1` scripts
 - **Scheduled Tasks**: Automates theme updates using Windows Task Scheduler
 - **Clean Uninstall**: Easily reset your environment with `Reset-OMPEnv.ps1`